You take your health seriously. Your nail salon should too.

 12. SafeSalonRating.com has created the highest level of sanitation protocol for nail salons worldwide, protecting consumers from potential nail salon infections.
 You can search salons on their website.

-One Final a Word of Advice: Don’t shave just before you have your nails done.
-You could get small cuts on your legs.
-Any open wound puts you at greater risk for getting a skin or nail infection.
-Also, never ignore any condition that appears after a nail service at a salon.
+ONE LAST WORD OF ADVICE: Never ignore any condition that appears after a nail service at a salon.
 If it concerns you, see a dermatologist or podiatrist.
 Your health is important!

 Amy Takken is a registered nurse with 20+ years of experience helping people improve their health.
 Her in-depth skincare articles have been featured on Nazarian Plastic Surgery and The Palm Beach Center for Facial Plastic & Laser Surgery.
 Amy loves research and constantly watches for new products and treatments to help you improve your skin’s health – because healthy skin is beautiful!
 To reach Amy, visit our contact page.